kaistmm/SSLalignment/README.md

 The IS3 data is organized as follows:

+Note that in IS3 dataset, each annotation is saved as a separate file.
+For example; the sample `accordion_baby_10467` image contains two annotations for accordion and baby objects.
+These annotations are saved as `accordion_baby_10467_accordion` and `accordion_baby_10467_baby` for straightforward use.
+You can always project bounding boxes or segmentation maps onto the original image to see them all at once.

 `images` and `audio_waw` folders contain all the image and audio files respectively.

 `IS3_annotation.json` file contains ground truth bounding box and category information of each annotation.